Esri/arcgis-runtime-samples-android/authoring-map/README.md

 #Before you run the sample
 The authored map is saved in your Organization's content.
 To do so, your app should have acces to your [ArcGIS Online](https://www.arcgis.com/) account and should be registered on [developers](https://developers.arcgis.com/) account.
 (More information on registering your app can be found [here](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm#REG_APP)).
-Registering an app is specially important if you want to initiate [named or app login](https://www.arcgis.com/).
+Registering an app is specially important if you want to initiate [named](https://developers.arcgis.com/authentication/signing-in-arcgis-online-users/) or [app login](https://developers.arcgis.com/authentication/accessing-arcgis-online-services/).

 1. [Register](https://developers.arcgis.com/applications/#/new/) your application on Arcgis developers account.
 2. Locoate your ```client-id``` and your Organization URL path.
 (Organization URL can be located in your [ArcGIS Online](https://www.arcgis.com/home/signin.html) account profile)
-3. Select `Authentication` tab and add a redirect URI **my-ags-app://auth**
+3. Once registered, navigate to **Authentication** tab and add a [redirect URI](https://developers.arcgis.com/authentication/mobile-and-native-user-logins/#with-a-custom-redirect-uri): `my-ags-app://auth`
-4. Goto **res>values>portal_settings.xml** and enter your account URL path, client-id and redirect-uri.
+4. In the sample code, goto **res>values>portal_settings.xml** and enter your account URL path, client-id and redirect-uri.

 #How to use the sample
 Open the drawer by tapping on the Drawer Toggle or sliding right from the left of the screen.
 Choose basemap and operational layers to author a map.
 Tap on save menu option to save the map.
 You will be required to login and provide a title, tags and description (optional) for the map.